Alibaba Cloud reinforces commitment to Hong Kong

 At Cloud Expo Asia 2019, which took place this May, Alibaba Cloud Hong Kong, Macau and Korea general manager Leo Liu reinforced the company’s commitment to local enterprises looking to invest in adopting a cloud computing solution.

-In 2014, Alibaba Cloud built Hong Kong’s first cloud-based data centre and today services more than 10,000 Hong Kong enterprises and startups across several sectors including financial services, transportation, retail, hospitality and the internet.
+In 2014, Alibaba Cloud built Hong Kong’s first cloud-based data center and today services more than 10,000 Hong Kong enterprises and startups across several sectors including financial services, transportation, retail, hospitality and the internet.

 Last year, Alibaba Cloud established the Hong Kong and Macau Eco Alliance in order to provide enterprises across different industries with access to the solutions and partners of Alibaba Cloud.
 In addition, in 2019, the company joined the Smart City Consortium to contribute to the improvement of Hong Kong’s urban infrastructure and operations.